Additive processes on the real line and Loewner chains

 characterizes the classical convolution.

 In non-commutative probability theory, random variables can be regarded as self-adjoint operators on a Hilbert space, and the distribution of a random variable is defined properly.
-For each independence the convolution is defined in the same spirit as the classical one; namely, the monotone convolution $\mu \rhd \nu$ (resp.\ free convolution $\mu \boxplus\nu$ and boolean convolution $\mu\uplus \nu$) of $\mu,\nu \in \prob$ is defined to be the probability distribution of $X+Y$ where $X,Y$ are monotonically (resp.\ freely and boolean) independent self-adjoint operators having the prescribed distributions $\mu,\nu$, respectively.
+For each independence the convolution is defined in the same spirit as the classical one; namely, the monotone convolution $\mu \rhd \nu$ (resp.\ anti-monotone convolution $\mu \lhd \nu$, free convolution $\mu \boxplus\nu$ and boolean convolution $\mu\uplus \nu$) of $\mu,\nu \in \prob$ is defined to be the probability distribution of $X+Y$ where $X,Y$ are monotonically (resp.\ anti-monotonically, freely and boolean) independent self-adjoint operators having the prescribed distributions $\mu,\nu$, respectively.
+Note that anti-monotone independence of $X,Y$ is just monotone independence of $Y,X$.
 We refer the reader to Bercovici and Voiculescu \cite{BV93} for unbounded operator models for free convolution and Franz \cite{Fra09b} for boolean and monotone convolutions.

 The convolutions mentioned in the preceding paragraph are characterized in terms of the Cauchy transform and its relatives.
 Let $\C^+$ signify the upper half-plane.
 The \emph{Cauchy transform} of $\mu \in \prob$ is the function $G_\mu \colon \C^+ \to (-\C^+)$ defined by